-We have granted to the underwriters an option exercisable for 60 days after the date of the underwriting agreement to purchase, from time to time, in whole or in part, up to an aggregate of 660,000 additional common units at the price to the public less the underwriting discount set forth on the cover page of this prospectus supplement.
-This option may only be exercised by the underwriters if and to the extent we complete acquisitions (including the Star Gas Propane Acquisition) or capital improvements after the date of this prospectus supplement that sufficiently increase cash flow from operations per unit on a pro forma basis pursuant to the terms of our partnership agreement to allow the sale of additional common units.
-If this option is exercised, each underwriter will be obligated, subject to certain conditions, to purchase the additional common units proportionate to the underwriter's initial underwriting commitment in the offering as indicated in the preceding table, and we will be obligated, pursuant to the option, to sell these common units to the underwriters.
+We have granted the underwriters an option exercisable for 30 days after the date of this prospectus supplement to purchase, from time to time, in whole or in part, up to an aggregate of 825,000 common units at the public offering price less underwriting discounts and commissions.
+This option may be exercised if the underwriters sell more than 5,500,000 common units in connection with this offering.
+To the extent that this option is exercised, each underwriter will be obligated, subject to certain conditions, to purchase its pro rata portion of these additional units based on the underwriter's percentage underwriting commitment in the offering as indicated in the table at the beginning of this Underwriting section.